 This is another quirky day-to-night bar.
 Cultural events, poetry readings, art and wine nights, and other live performances are often hosted here during the evenings.

-Kos is one of the most popular islands in the Dodecanese group of islands.
+Kos is one of the most popular spots in the Dodecanese islands.
 It is one of the best Greek party islands and its reputation proceeds it.

 However, there are also a lot of cultural and historical sites not to be missed in Kos, too.
 Be sure to check out the Asklepieion, the Castle of the Knights, and Hippocrates Plane Tree.